dBildungsplattform/dbp-keycloak/README.md

 # Keycloak Container Image

 This repository provides a container image for running Keycloak.
-The container is built on Debian 12 and includes OpenJDK 17.
+The container is built on Debian 13 and includes OpenJDK 21.
 Building different variants based on customer/project needs is supported.

+The helm chart is built to run the container with `readOnlyRootFilesystem` enabled and puts `emptyDir`-Volumes where necessary.

 ## Configuration Options

 ### Build Arguments

 * **`KEYCLOAK_VERSION`**: Version of Keycloak to be downloaded and installed.
-Default is `26.2.5`.
+Default is `26.4.2`.
   * Example: `--build-arg KEYCLOAK_VERSION=27.0.0`

 * **`KEYCLOAK_VARIANT`**: Defines the variant of Keycloak to be used.
 This refers to a subdirectory in `variants/` which contains an env file and supports adding more files (like themes) to keycloak.